This page is sponsored by:

 Cornel Wilde

-Wilde looks remarkably youthful as Sir Lancelot in the adventure Lancelot and Guinevere, which was directed by Cornel Wilde
+Wilde looks remarkably youthful as Sir Lancelot in the adventure Lancelot and Guinevere, a film which he also directed

 The Naked Prey (1966)